geekusa/nlp-text-analytics/README.md

 Splunk SDK crashes when too much data is sent through it, gets a buffer error.
 See [https://github.com/splunk/splunk-sdk-python/issues/150](https://github.com/splunk/splunk-sdk-python/issues/150).
 Workaround would be to used the sample command to down sample the data until it works.

 ### Release Notes
 Fix to Counts dashboard when searching for usage of term.
 Fix to cleantext command for consistent output on POS tagging when only one result in the text block.
+Added named entities to Counts dashboard.
+Added Themes category, renamed Themes dashboard to Clustering.
+Added Named Entities dashboard under Themes.
+Updated visualization app requirements.
+Added 20newsgroups.csv dataset.
+Added Classification dashboard.
+Updated documentation.
+Updated text cleaning option to require minimum term length of 2.